Types of Reactors in Industries (Pharma, chemical, petrochemical)

 5. Nuclear Reactor

-Reactor Palo%20Verde Aps 0
+Reactor Palo%20Verde APS 0

 Source www.energy.gov

-Nuclear reactors are the reactors designed to perform nuclear fission reactions i.e. splitting of atom and release energy.
-Uranium such as uranium-235 or plutonium-239 is used as a nuclear fuel.
-These are designed to sustain the controlled nuclear chain reactions.
-These Nuclear reactors are used in nuclear power stations to generate electricity.
-In the nuclear reactor, the fuel is reacted and converted into uranium dioxide powder and then pellets are made by pressing them and process them to make hard ceramic material.
+In these, the fuel is reacted and converted into uranium dioxide powder and then pellets are made by pressing them and process them to make hard ceramic material.
 The pellets are then stacked into the tubes called fuel rods.
-The number of fuel rods are depends on the capacity of the reactor.
-In the reactor vessel, Control rods made up of different material has properties to reduce the reaction are used to control the reaction.
-There are inserted into the core of the reactor to reduce the rate of reaction or withdrawn to increase it.
+The number of fuel rods depends on the capacity of the reactor.
+In the reactor vessel, Control rods made up of different materials have properties to reduce the reaction and are used to control the reaction.
+They are inserted into the reactor’s core to reduce the reaction rate or withdrawn to increase it.

 FAQ (What are different types of reactors)

-What is reactor and its types?
+1. What is a reactor and its types?

-What are the 4 types of nuclear reactors?
+2. What are the 4 types of nuclear reactors?

 Nuclear reactors are of different types listed below